-Women are more likely to apply for and stay in a job where they receive good pay on the same terms and conditions as men doing like work, work that is rated as equivalent or work of equal value.

-- apositive image for its customers, clients and the community. - 4) USING THE INFORMATION TO IMPROVE THE ORGANISATION - Employers can use the information from the pay review to improve procedures and practices to eliminate discrimination and ensure they are using all the talents and skills of a diverse workforce.
+- Women are more likely to apply for and stay in a job where they receive good pay on the same terms and conditions as men doing like work, work that is rated as equivalent or work of equal value. - 3) EMPLOYER OF CHOICE Women will choose to be in a workplace where they are valued and the organisation will have a positive image for its customers, clients and the community. - 4) USING THE INFORMATION TO IMPROVE THE ORGANISATION - Employers can use the information from the pay review to improve procedures and practices to eliminate discrimination and ensure